eashwarsoma/TDA-benchmark/README.md

 have 3 dimensions

 num.points = n
-\nNumber of data set points.
+Number of data set points.
 It can be any number n

 feature.dimensions = 0, 1, 2, ... n-1
 Dimensional features to calculate